davidjurgens/human-llm-similarity/README.md

 python src/models/run_trial_prompts.py --input_path [WildChat JSONL location] --prompt_path [Prompt CSV location] --output_path [Save location] --model_path [Model ID]
 ```

 This will run all of the WildChat data specified by `--input_path` through the model specified by `--model_path` using all of the prompt variations in the prompt CSV.

-It saves a json file where the keys are indices of the rows in the prompt CSV (i.e. corresponding to the prompt template that was used) and each value is a list of responses to each of the conversations in the WildChat data.
+It creates a json file where the keys are the Prompt ID in the prompt CSV and each value is a list of responses, one for each of the conversations in the WildChat data.